-MTB Trail Etiquette
+MTB Trail Courtesy

-IMBA Basic Trail Etiquette
+IMBA Basic Trail Courtesy Guidelines

 Ride Open Trails: When a trail is closed, respect the land manager’s and trail steward’s wishes and stay off the trail.
 Ask for clarification or confirmation if you’re unsure about the trail’s open status.
 And don’t poach trails, meaning only ride open, public trails.
 Trespassing is not only illegal, it gives your fellow mountain bikers a bad reputation.

 Leave No Trace: It’s simple.
 Don’t damage the trail with your shenanigans, and pack out whatever you pack in.

 Control Your Bike: Ride within your limits and obey posted speed limitations and other recommendations.

 Yield Appropriately: Let other trail users know you’re coming either by calling out or ringing a bell.
 Cyclists should typically yield to both hikers and horses if present, and those headed downhill typically yield to those headed uphill.
 Also make sure you know if the trail is one- or two-way traffic, and which direction the trail should be ridden.
 Courteously pass other riders as soon as you’re able, and don’t be a jerk when you pass slower riders.

 Never Scare Animals: Seriously, just leave them alone, even the snakes.
 If you encounter an animal on the trail itself, give them a chance to move off on their own.